RobertAlbus/clover/README.md

 Clover implements a directed graph for signal routing.
 The graph is not inherently buffered; the base Frame [concept](https://en.cppreference.com/w/cpp/concepts) does not require that the data field is a buffer.
 There may be performance tradeoffs with an unbuffered approach, but it allows for complex and phase-sensitive modulations that might otherwise be hard to achieve.
 There is not any technical limitation to implementing buffered frames if you should choose to do so.

-Clover currently processes the graph in a single thread.
-Efforts are underway to parallelize the graph processing algoritm without compromising the established guarantees from the single-threaded engine.
+Clover processes the graph in a single thread.
+Effort was put into exploring multithreading with the ultimate conclusion that it is not currently suitable for Clover's processing model.
+Future effort may be made toward SIMD optimizations for the core algorithms provided in the library; Library users may choose to leverage SIMD on their own as well.

 ### Extensible